zerodrive/NJX-Docker/NJXDocker.md

 ### Creating the container

 As infrastructure for our application we need a suitably configured Tomcat server.
-[Docker Hub](https://hub.docker.com/) provides a lot of readymade images that we can use to build our container.
+[Docker Hub](https://hub.docker.com/) provides a lot of ready made images that we can use to build our container.
 We specify our container in the so-called *Dockerfile*.

-As a basis for our new cintainer we use the readymade image tomcat:8.0 from [Docker Hub](https://hub.docker.com/)
+As a basis for our new container we use the image tomcat:8.0 from [Docker Hub](https://hub.docker.com/)

 Contents of *Dockerfile*: